Academic Appointments in the College of Liberal Arts & Sciences

 Those holding academic appointments in the College of Liberal Arts & Sciences.

 The following guidelines serve as the official statement and guide on matters relating to academic appointments in the College of Liberal Arts & Sciences.
 The College abides by the policies and procedures outlined in the Handbook for Faculty and Other Unclassified Staff, the handbook for Excellence in Diversity, and the Employment Conditions policy of Human Resource Management (HRM).
-In addition, the College adheres to the guidelines established by the Higher Learning Commission (HLC) “to ensure that all faculty are qualified and meet the requirements of the criteria for accreditation.”
+In addition, the College adheres to the Higher Learning Commission’s guidelines on determinining qualified faculty “to ensure that all faculty are qualified and meet the requirements of the criteria for accreditation.”

 The caliber of appointments to the College faculty is rightly a concern of the whole faculty.
 The principal responsibility for academic recruitment lies with the individual unit.
 It is the task of each unit to serve as a steward for the interests of the College faculty in ensuring appointments of distinction in scholarship and teaching.
 The College is part of a comprehensive University, one emphasizing scholarship in its broadest sense (i.e., the generation and dissemination of knowledge within and outside the classroom).
 All faculty appointments shall be made only after the unit and the Dean are satisfied that the candidate exemplifies the highest possible scholarly caliber.
 Not only shall the quality of the candidate be strong, but also the commitment to affirmative action and cultural diversity shall be high and evident at every stage of the search process.